 - If another was family time, how would you feel if you worked in environment where it was expected you would work late, put in extra hours, work overtime?

 - How about if one of your core values was to be treated with respect and dignity, and yet your boss was a tyrant a belittler, an aggressive monster, or your partner ignored you on a regular basis?

 To live a life 24/7 where you aren’t ‘in alignment’ with your core values is challenging.

 - Perhaps one of your values is independence and freedom, how do you feel when someone makes decisions (even when it’s well meant) about your life without your consent?

 - Maybe one of your core values is honesty and integrity, what happens when you find someone has been lying to you?

 Discover your core values.
 Know them, learn from them, embrace the ones that serve you, move away from the ones that do not serve.
 They will show you why you behave and act in certain ways.
 They will have you manage conflict, and see other people more clearly.
 They will shine light on what really matters to you.
 They will explain to you why you feel what you feel.

 Download the Workbook

 Read More or simply sign up below.
-No spam ever.
+I'm vegetarian so I don't have spam.
 Pinky promise.